TimIntegration/blankly_algo_container/README.md

 code .
 ```
 Inside Visual Studio Code:
- - click button on the bottom right to reopen folder in Dev Container
+ - click button on the bottom right, Remote Containers: Reopen in Container
  - may need to manually use Python: Select Interpreter to /opt/conda/bin/python